 Since its inception, La Misión Cristiana has sought to foster social justice in the communities it serves.
 It currently is at work on a number of educational and development projects that serve its member churches and their communities.

-Projects: National Church
+Projects of the National Church

 The church owns a medium-sized farm in the Northern region of Nicaragua (beyond the town of Waslala), which they are preparing to use as a dairy farm.
 There are many dairy farms in this region and the farm is right on the main road where a company that buys the milk does regular milk pick-ups.
 They have improved the caretaker’s house, built a milking gallery (with the help of churches from the South Idaho region of the Disciples of Christ), installed electricity and a water system that draws from a spring on the property, and are growing corn and cacao, as well as renting plots to small farmers.
 The project still needs to put in fencing and build a corral before they will be ready to purchase cows, and are looking to plant more crops in the future.